 AI-Da is the world’s first robot artist.

-It is an artificial intelligent humanoid robot that is capable of producing great drawings, paintings and sculptures.
+It is an artificially intelligent humanoid robot that is capable of producing great drawings, paintings, and sculptures.

-AI-Da was named after Ada Lovelace, the first person to recognize that the Analytical Engine (world’s first designed computer) can be applied in applications beyond calculations.
+AI-Da was named after Ada Lovelace, the first person to recognize that the Analytical Engine (the world’s first designed computer) can be applied in applications beyond calculations.

 Aibo is a popular series of robotic pet dogs that was designed and manufactured by Sony.
 It is an artificial intelligence companion robot pet.

-It was designed to keep its user company, serving as a beloved robotic pet dog.
+It was designed to keep its users’ company, serving as a beloved robotic pet dog.

 Aibo can perform a number of tricks such as shake hands, give high fives, sit down, play dead, dance, take a photo, sing, fetch his bone (yes! it has a special bone, dogs love their bones) and kick a ball, among numerous other things.